Box, Wiltshire: Disused quarries

 RAF Rudloe Manor, a headquarters site handling intelligence and directing operations, was established in the far east of the parish in 1940.
 Until 1945, critical functions were housed underground in a worked-out quarry, Brown's Quarry, to the north of Tunnel Quarry.

 Underground in the same area, Spring Quarry was requisitioned in 1940 in order to create a shadow factory for aircraft engine manufacture, following the bombing of the Bristol Aeroplane Company at Filton.
 Construction took longer than expected and little production was achieved before the site closed in 1945.
 Artist Olga Lehmann was invited to paint murals in the workers' eating areas; in 2013 these were designated as Grade II* listed.

 Between the late 1950s and 2004, Spring Quarry served as the Central Government War Headquarters, a self-sufficient government headquarters for use in the event of a nuclear conflict.

 Box Mine became a biological Site of Special Scientific Interest in 1991.

 Governance

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which performs all significant local government functions.
+The electoral division of Box & Colerne covers Box and the neighbouring parish of Colerne, although Rudloe, in the east of Box parish, is part of Corsham Without division.
+Each division elects one member of Wiltshire Council.

-The parish falls within the Box and Colerne electoral ward, which starts in the south at Box and stretches north to Colerne.
-The ward's population taken at the 2011 census was 5,200.
+Brian Mathew, a Liberal Democrat, has represented Box & Colerne on Wiltshire Council since May 2017.
+He was elected at the July 2024 general election to represent the Melksham and Devizes seat in Parliament; the Rudloe area is part of the Chippenham constituency.